flutter/website/src/docs/deployment/cd.md

 account JSON or your iTunes distribution certificate on the server.

 Continuous Integration (CI) systems generally support encrypted environment variables to store private data.
+You can pass these environment variables using `--dart-define MY_VAR=MY_VALUE` while building the app.

 **Take precaution not to re-echo those variable values back onto the console in your test scripts**.
 Those variables are also not available in pull requests